Kristaps Porzingis powers Mavericks past Kings - NewsBreak

 The Mavericks outscored the Kings 60-37 in the middle 24 minutes.

-Porzingis hit eight of 12 shots in his sixth outing with 23 or more points in his last seven games.
-He also contributed a game-high nine rebounds, six assists and two blocks to the win, which was just the Mavericks’ third in their last eight games.
+Porzingis hit eight of 12 shots in his sixth outing with 23 or more points in his past seven games.
+He also contributed a game-high nine rebounds, six assists and two blocks to the win, which was just the Mavericks’ third in their past eight games.

 Brunson likewise shot well (11-for-19) and filled out his stat line impressively with a team-high eight assists and five rebounds.
-He has scored at least 24 points in four of his last six games.
+He has scored at least 23 points in four of his past six games.

 All five Dallas starters scored in double figures, with Brunson and Porzingis joined by Reggie Bullock with 16 points, Dwight Powell with 13 and Dorian Finney-Smith with 12.

-Note: EditorsNote: changes to “at least 23 points” in sixth graf